 If you’ve been following us on social media for the past few days, you know we’ve been celebrating ’80s week along with a few friends!
 As part of our art & design day, we revisited the classic ’80s design style of Memphis-Milano (one of my favorites!).

-You might recognize the style from late ’80s /early 90’s movie s& TV show like Saved By the Bell, Beetlejuice, Pee Wee’s Playhouse.
-If you were old enough to have lived through the fad, you probably had a school notebook, walkman, or bedspread that used its patterns.
+If you were a big media consumer in the late ’80s or early ’90s, you might recognize the style from movies & TV shows like Saved By the Bell, Beetlejuice, and Pee Wee’s Playhouse.
+If you were old enough to have lived through the fad like I did, you probably had a school notebook, walkman, or bedspread that used its patterns (I had ALL three!).
 Companies like MTV, Esprit, and Swatch used many of the same graphic elements.

 Inspired by the furniture that made this style famous, we came up with this simple sculpture-building project for kids that packs a big learning punch.
 In addition to motor-skill practice (easy cutting,taping, rolling and folding) kids get to experiment with combining colors, patterns and shapes in a variety of ways.
 It’s also a fantastic lesson in scale, balance and spatial-relation.